IntelliTect/Coalesce/docs/pages/stacks/vue/layers/viewmodels.rst

 ................

 :ts:`$addRule(prop: string | Property, identifier: string, rule: (val: any) => true | string)`
-    Add a custom validation rule to the ViewModel for the spcified property. :ts:`identifier` should be a short, unique slug that describes the rule; it is not displayed in the UI, but is used if you wish to later remove the rule with :ts:`$removeRule()`.
+    Add a custom validation rule to the ViewModel for the specified property. :ts:`identifier` should be a short, unique slug that describes the rule; it is not displayed in the UI, but is used if you wish to later remove the rule with :ts:`$removeRule()`.

     The function you provide should take a single argument that contains the current value of the property, and should either return :ts:`true` to indicate that the validation rule has succeeded, or a string that will be displayed as an error message to the user.

     Any failing validation rules on a ViewModel will prevent that ViewModel's :ts:`$save` caller from being invoked.

 :ts:`$removeRule(prop: string | Property, identifier: string)`
-    Remove a validation rule from the ViewModel for the spcified property with the specified identifier.
+    Remove a validation rule from the ViewModel for the specified property with the specified identifier.

     This can be used to remove from the ViewModel instance either a rule that was provided by the generated :ref:`VueMetadata`, or a custom rule that was added by :ts:`$addRule`.
 Reference your generated metadata file `metadata.g.ts` to see any generated rules and the identifiers they use.